 In truth, that worked because “because” is the keyword bridge to power protecting.

-Indeed the study also says, I quote, “the female experimenter had a higher rate of compliance than the male experimenter” (full study here).
+Indeed the study also says that “the female experimenter had a higher rate of compliance than the male experimenter”.

 And that’s because letting a woman go first is associated with “gallantry” (empowering), rather than “submissiveness” (disempowering).

-- You expend effort, which is intrinsically power-protecting because higher effort is lower dominance
+- You expend effort, intrinsically power-protecting because higher effort is lower dominance

 - You show consideration for others by providing a rationale for your task or request